 - Kedar Wong as Kwok Ga Hei (郭家禧).

 - Hinson Chou as Ah Dong (阿東).
 His sole purpose was to introduce MK into the story.
-Then there was also the whole picking on Taiwanese people again.
+Then there was also the whole picking on Taiwanese again.
 Seriously.

 Relationships – Romances, friendships, etc